7kajal/skillswap/README.md

 ### 5. Teach & Learn

-Both users exchange knowledge by teaching their skills and learning something new from each other.
+Both users Swap knowledge by teaching their skills and learning something new from each other.

 ### 6. Complete & Review

-After completing the exchange, both users can mark it as complete and **rate and review each other**.
+After completing the Swap, both users can mark it as complete and **rate and review each other**.

-Successful exchanges help build their **rating, reputation, completed exchanges, and achievements**.
+Successful Swaps help build their **rating, reputation, completed exchanges, and achievements**.

 ## Vision